-- 2. With a syringe, inject tissue builder into the end joint of the finger by passing the needle through the first joint or medial phalange. - 3.
-Other areas of the friction ridge skin may be processed with tissue builder in a manner to best preserve the friction ridge skin.
+- A. Personnel may use the following procedure: - 1.
+Ensure the skin is intact. - 2.
+With a syringe, inject tissue builder into the end joint of the finger by passing the needle through the first joint or medial phalange. - 3.
+Other areas of the friction ridge skin may be processed with tissue builder in a manner to best recondition and preserve the friction ridge skin.

-5.2.2 Boiling Technique
+5.4.2 Boiling Technique

 - A. The boiling technique may be used in conjunction with other reconditioning technique(s). - B. Personnel will use the following procedure: - 1.
 Use caution when applying to the epidermis as it may blister. - 2.
 Dip the remains into boiling water for approximately five to ten seconds. - 3.
-Remove the remains from the boiling water and examine the condition of the friction ridge detail. - 4.
-Repeat as necessary, but no more than three times due to increased chance of destroying the friction ridge skin. - 5.
-If skin has abrasion trauma, personnel may indirectly apply the hot water to the friction ridge skin, such as with a sponge, to reduce the chance of additional trauma.
+Remove the remains from the boiling water and examine the condition of the friction ridge detail.